top of page

-- Stephen Byers
+Stephen Byers

-- Mar 9
+• Mar 9

-- 5 min read
+• 4 min read

 If you’re dealing with shoulder pain when you play golf, the worst thing you can do is ignore it and hope it goes away.

-During certain shoulder movements—especially internal rotation (rolling your thumb down and adduction (bringing the arm across the body)—the greater tuberosity moves closer to the acromion.
+During certain shoulder movements—especially internal rotation (rolling your thumb down) and adduction (bringing the arm across the body)—the greater tuberosity moves closer to the acromion.
 When this happens, the subacromial space becomes smaller.

 If that space narrows too much, the rotator cuff tendons and bursa can become compressed or “pinched” between the bones.
 This is what we refer to as subacromial or shoulder impingement.

 Over time, repeated compression can irritate the tendons, create inflammation, and eventually lead to rotator cuff injuries.
+In golf, certain swing mechanics can cause the shoulder to go into this vulnerable position.

 Swing Mechanics That Can Contribute to Shoulder Impingement